wormyy/slido-assignment/README.md

 ## How to try locally

-In the project directory, you can run:
+First you have to run `yarn` or `npm install` in the project directory.
+Then you can run:

 ### `yarn start`